ArrowrIcon Home icon

 ArrowrIcon

-Buses and trams had open tops, and it was fun to sit on the top deck to see the scenery as it passed by.
-It could be cold though, particularly in a strong wind.
+Another striking difference from today would be that all public transport vehicles had open tops with a rail round for security.
+It was pleasant to sit on the top deck to see the scenery as it passed by, but it could be cold, particularly in a strong wind.

 early 20th century bus

-Detail from a photo in the London Transport Museum
+Early motorised bus with every space on the rail taken up by adverts.
+Detail from a photo in the London Transport Museum.

 Detail from a photo in the effects of Ena Cole

-There was some weather protection on the top decks.
-Waterproof covers for passengers on the top deck for use in the rain.
-They were attached to the seat in front and could be unhitched to go across our knees - see the photo below.
+There were waterproof protection flaps on the open top decks for use in the rain.
+They were attached to the seat in front and could be unhitched and lifted to go across our knees and laps.
+The following photo shows them hitched up for dry weather.
+I suppose that they did provide some protection, but every other part of our bodies just got wet.

 Waterproof covers for passengers on the top deck of a bus or tram in the early 1900s, for use in the rain

-Covered top uses and trams came into service sometime during the 1920s.
+Covered top buses and trams did not come into service until the 1920s.

-The seats were just wooden slats, but they weren't as uncomfortable as this may sound because the slats were profiled to fit a seated person.
+The seats were just wooden slats, but they weren't as uncomfortable as this may seem because the slats were profiled to fit the shape of a seated person.
 Being slats they let water through to the floor when it rained.
+So were not wet for long.

 slatted wood bus seats